-LEVEL 1 Offense Description 1st Offense Disciplinary Action 2nd Offense 3rd Offense Attempting to bypass filtering and/or security measures.
-Attempting to surf for inappropriate or non-academic items.
-Attempting to change filter settings.
-Accessing social media and networking that is non-academic.
-Playing games that do or do not bypass filtering.
-Violation of Acceptable Use Policy Minimum Action Verbal Reprimand.
-Maximum Action In- School Suspension.
-Minimum Action In-School suspension.
-Maximum Action Temporary loss of computer/Internet privileges.
-Minimum Action In-School suspension.
-Maximum Action Extended loss of computer/Internet privileges and/or suspension/ expulsion, or Cope.
-Loaner laptop will not be given except for Downloading APPS and Distribution of Inappropriate material Chromebook not in case standardized testing.
-Attempting to hide computer activities.
-Attempting to hide, delete, or alter files or file types not belonging to the student.
-Revealing and/or sharing of account Information.
-Attempting to access or using someone else's computer account information or profile.
-Minimum Action After School detention.
-Maximum Action In-School Suspension Note: multiple offences at the discretion of administration

-Altering any account information such as

-passwords, usernames, screen names, or profile
+Disciplinary Action LEVEL 1 Offense Description 1st Offense 2nd Offense 3rd Offense Internet Violations: Attempting to bypass filtering and/or security Minimum Action Minimum Action Minimum Action measures.
+Verbal Reprimand.
+In-School suspension.
+In-School suspension.
+Attempting to surf for inappropriate or non- Maximum Action In- academic items.
+School Suspension.
+Maximum Action Maximum Action Attempting to change filter settings.
+Temporary loss of Extended loss of Accessing social media and networking that is computer/Internet computer/Internet non-academic. privileges. privileges and/or Playing games that do or do not bypass suspension/ expulsion, or filtering.
+Cope.
+Loaner laptop will Violation of Acceptable Use Policy not be given except for Downloading APPS and Distribution of standardized testing.
+Inappropriate material Chromebook not in case Privacy Minimum Action Attempting to hide computer activities.
+After School Attempting to hide, delete, or alter files or file detention.
+Maximum types not belonging to the student.
+Action In-School Revealing and/or sharing of account Suspension Note: Information. multiple offences at Attempting to access or using someone else's the discretion of computer account information or profile. administration Altering any account information such as passwords, usernames, screen names, or profile names.
+Having inappropriate games, movies, picture, videos on device, google drive, or one drive.
+Not bringing device to class or not having it charged.
+LEVEL 2 Offense Description For each offense in Leve el 2: Hardware

-names.

-Having inappropriate games, movies, picture,

-videos on device, google drive, or one drive.

-Not bringing device to class or not having it

-charged.

-LEVEL 2 Offense Description For each offense in Level 2:

-Hardware

 Destruction of property Minimum Action taken will be an In-School suspension.

 Theft Maximum Action taken will be suspension, expulsion, or cope.

 Software

 Knowingly bringing in viruses.

 Attempting to load programs to subvert

 function or security.

 Improper use of computers to falsify

 documents or plagiarize.

 Attempting to bypass security measures or

 access more privileged accounts.

 Using school email inappropriately.

 Cyberbullying.

 Vandalism of Chromebook

 Removing Property of CCS sticker.

 Gaining access to the inside of Chromebook.

 Removing rubber around outer edges

 Chromebook.

 Removing any labels or identifying marks from

 the Chromebook.

 Removing keys from the keyboard.

 Removing the magnet to prevent device from

 shutting down.

 Stealing the stylus or using the stylus as a

 weapon.

 Etching or scratching any part of Chromebook.

 Using the camera to record inappropriate

 material or using it in a classroom without staff

 permission.

 Accessing personal email accounts of any kind

 on school devices.

 Accessing personal social media accounts on

 school devices.

 Accessing chat and blog site without staff

 permission.